Sound

 Theatre and Film

-Overview of the basic techniques, theories, and terminology of technical theatre.
-Focus on practical application of stagecraft and rigging for a theatrical production, safety in technical theatre, physical theatre structures, production processes, and theatre organization.
+Overview of the basic technical techniques, theories, and terminology for the entertainment industry, including theatre.
+Focuses on practical application of stagecraft and rigging for a theatrical production, safety in technical theatre, physical theatre structures, production processes, and theatre organization.

 - Credits: 3.0